What to Wear when Travelling in Australia

 - Flip flops (thongs) in the bush or on walking trails.

-On my solo travels in Australia, I have learned many things about the most suitable wear, so I put together these tips to help you get started with the essential things when packing for your Australia trip.
+On my solo travels in Australia, I have learned many things about the most suitable wear, so I put together these tips to help you get started with the essential things from what to wear on a long-haul flight to what to pack for your Australia Trip.

 What to wear in Australia in Summer

-Australian summer starts around the beginning to middle of December and lasts till the end of February, but March can have hot days.
+Australian summer starts around the beginning to the middle of December and lasts till the end of February, but March can have hot days.
 Depending on which region you travel to, the weather changes a lot.
-In the southern regions from west to east, the weather can be quite hot and dry so you will need to wear shorts with T-shirts, possibly in light colours.
+In the southern regions from west to east, the weather can be pretty hot and dry so you must wear shorts with T-shirts, possibly in light colours.

 There are a few must-have garments that belong to your packing list for Australia.
 Here are my tips: